uscreen/create-fastify-app/README.md

 More Details can be found in `@uscreen.de/fastify-app` [README](https://www.npmjs.com/package/@uscreen.de/fastify-app)

 After creation has finished cd into the new apps directory and check it's README for options.
-In General you should be able to start your new app in dev mode, like so:
+In general you should be able to start your new app in dev mode, like so:

 ```bash
 $ cd ./new-app